privacy-scaling-explorations/zkevm-specs/specs/bytecode-proof.md

 ```

 At the last byte the prover can set `is_final` to `1`, which will enable the keccak lookup on `(hash_rlc, hash_length, hash)`.
 This will ensure that the byte data passed into the circuit matches the data the prover gave as input (all the byte data is accumulated into `hash_rlc`).
 This has the consequence that the circuit _requires_ the full bytecode to be a part of its state, otherwise the prover could pass in invalid byte data for the specified hash.
 This is enforced by the circuit by requiring the last row in the circuit (when `q_last == 1`, note that `q_first` of the next row _cannot_ be used because of unusable rows) to either have `is_final == 1` or `padding == 1`, and padding itself can only be enabled after a `is_final` was set to `1`.

+Explicit padding is added to this circuit to be able to fully fill the circuit with valid data without depending on the keccak circuit to either hash this padding data or support looking up e.g. all zero data.

 ## Code